openshift/assisted-service/docs/hive-integration/baremetal-agent-controller.md

 ---
 **NOTE**

-BMAC is always setting `automatedCleaningMode: disabled` even if the `BareMetalHost` manifest specifies another value (e.g. `automatedCleaningMode: metadata`).
-This may be changed in the future releases, but currently we do not support using Ironic to clean the node.
+Prior to ACM 2.9: BMAC sets the field `automatedCleaningMode` to `disabled` even if the `BareMetalHost` manifest specifies another value (e.g. `automatedCleaningMode: metadata`).

+In ACM 2.9+: BMAC no longer sets `automatedCleaningMode` and will respect the value set in the `BareMetalHost` manifest when created.

+If the `automatedCleaningMode` field is not set when the `BareMetalHost` manifest is created, then the BMO's webhook will automatically set the field to `metadata`.

 ---
 **NOTE**